 The patient will go home with a compression garment covering the treated areas.
 Compression is advised for about six weeks as it helps reduce swelling and helps you achieve the final results more quickly.
 Once pain and soreness decrease, it’s frequently more comfortable to wear lycra or spandex garments.
 Initial discomfort is controlled with oral medication.
 Bruising usually subsides in approximately 6 weeks.
 Swelling can take 2-4 months to subside.

 Most external areas of localized fat deposition in the body can be potentially treated with liposuction.
 In women the most frequently treated areas are the outer thighs and hip area followed by the abdomen (stomach).
-In men the abdomen and flanks “love handles” are most popular.
+In men the abdomen and flanks, or “love handles,” are most popular.
 Other commonly treated areas are the knees, back, chest, and arms.
 Our experienced facial plastic surgeons also offer neck liposuction.

 Any surgical procedure involves risks and potential complications.
 Liposuction is the most commonly performed plastic surgical operation in the United States and is ordinarily quite safe.
-As with any surgical procedure, bleeding, infection, thrombophlebitis, nerve damage, etc, can occur and a careful assessment of the potential risks and benefits must be made preoperatively during the consultative process.
-Aesthetic complications such as skin and fat irregularity and waviness can occur.
-Fortunately complications are uncommon and most patients are satisfied with their results following liposuction.
+As with any surgical procedure, bleeding, infection, thrombophlebitis, nerve damage, etc.. can occur and a careful assessment of the potential risks and benefits must be made preoperatively during the consultative process.
+Aesthetic complications such as irregularity and waviness of skin or fat can occur.
+Fortunately, complications are uncommon and most patients are satisfied with their results following liposuction.